Kaizenick/MichaelvToby/README.md

 # No_God_Please_NO

-A 2D arcade-style game developed using Python and Pygame.
-The game features dynamic upgrades, block-breaking mechanics, and exciting gameplay inspired by classic arcade games.
+A 2D arcade-style game built with Python and Pygame, featuring dynamic upgrades, block-breaking mechanics, and exciting gameplay inspired by classic arcade games.
+I started this as a fun side project and plan to enhance it with sounds, additional power-ups, and other exciting features as I get time.

 ## Table of Contents